charleshuurman/Bargain-Buyer/README.md

 - THEN I find it is deployed on GitHub Pages, has a clean repository that meets quality coding standards, and stores persistent data on the client side.
 - WHEN I view the README
 - THEN I find a unique name, a description, technologies used, a screenshot, and a link to the deployed application.

+## Description

+The "Gas Station Locator Web App" is designed to assist users in finding gas stations, along with the current gas prices.

 - **Motivation**: The constant changes of gas prices and the necessity of finding gas stations in unfamiliar areas motivated us to create this user-friendly app.
 - **Purpose**: We built this application to provide users with an easy and efficient way to locate gas stations and get the most up-to-date pricing information.